 When they arrived, it became clear.
 I’d never seen that many snails before in one dish, and supplied with only a toothpick to prong them out of their shells it would’ve taken the best part of an hour to get through them, if you hadn’t got bored going through the motions.
 Locals must have more time on their hands for this kind of leisurely eating; about a third of the way through I had to stop.

-I hate perfectly good food going in the bin though, so, emboldened by the strong accompanying table wine following pre-beers I decided to offer the remaining snails to the first Anglophone table I could isolate on the square, and once the waiters were out of sight strode their way with the bowl of molluscs.
+I hate perfectly good food going in the bin though, so, emboldened by the strong accompanying table wine following pre-beers I decided to offer the remaining snails to the first Anglophone table I could isolate on the square, and once the waiters were out of sight strode its way with the bowl of molluscs.

 The two couples at the table were initially taken aback by the randomness of this bequeathal but as their food hadn’t yet arrived they did the right thing and accepted the snails.